lydialawli/seakoala.io/docs/projects/playmanao.md

 Having 3 weeks to come up with an MVP, Play Manao was developed quite rapidly with two final games ready to be played, both within the island of Samui, Thailand (since the school was located there).

 Since we are both based in Catalunya, we will first target users in Barcelona and all this northern area, creatng games based on this locations.

+## What does the name mean?

+**Manao** means "lime" in Thai and we were inspired by the lime trucks that were advertised daily next to our coding school.
+As the first (and ever build) game was based in the island we were in, we decided to embrace that name as it sounded appealing.

 ## Vision